reflex-dev/reflex-web/docs/recipes/sidebar.md

 Now that we have a sidebar, we can add some content to the main part of the page.

 We wrap both the sidebar and content in an `rx.fragment`.
-We also make sure the content is aligned to the right of the sidebar by setting the `padding_left` prop to `250px`.
+We also make sure the content is aligned to the right of the sidebar by setting the `margin_left` prop to `250px` (the same as the width of the sidebar).

 ```python exec